-Use the DORECOVER option of the DUPLICATE command to specify that RMAN should recover the standby database.
+Use the DORECOVER option of the DUPLICATE command to specify that you want RMAN to recover the standby database.
 RMAN performs the following steps after creating the standby database files:

-- RMAN begins media recovery.
-If recovery requires archived redo log files, and if the log files are not already on disk, then RMAN attempts to restore backups. - RMAN recovers the standby database to the specified time, system change number (SCN), or log file sequence number, or to the latest archived redo log file generated if none of the preceding are specified. - RMAN leaves the standby database mounted after media recovery is complete, but does not place the standby database in manual or managed recovery mode.
+- 1. RMAN begins media recovery.
+If recovery requires archived redo log files, and if the log files are not already on disk, then RMAN attempts to restore backups. - RMAN recovers the standby database to the specified time, system change number (SCN), or log file sequence number, or to the latest archived redo log file generated if none of the preceding are specified. - 3.
+RMAN leaves the standby database mounted after media recovery is complete, but does not place the standby database in manual or managed recovery mode.

-E.2.2.4 Standby Database Redo Log Files
+E.2.2.3.1 Standby Database Redo Log Files

 RMAN automatically creates the standby redo log files on the standby database.

 After the log files are created, the standby database maintains and archives them according to the normal rules for log files.